misbah144/Spelling-Bee-Game/README.md

 # 🐝

-Open source port of New York Times' puzzle game Spelling Bee for the command line.
+Open source porject of New York Times' puzzle game Spelling Bee for the command line.

 Requires Python 3.x and nothing but standard Python libraries.